csparpa/pyowm/sphinx/v3/air-pollution-api-usage-examples.md

 ### Querying Nitrogen dioxide (NO2) and Sulfur Dioxide (SO2) data
-This works exactly as for O2 adata - please refer to that bit of the docs
+This works exactly as for O2 data - please refer to that bit of the docs